jfdev001/PDEMethods/README.md

 H^1(\Omega) = \text{Set}(\psi \in C^0(\Omega) \ | \int_{\Omega}(\psi)^2dx < \infty   )
 $$

-This reads "$\psi$ is a continuous function on the domain $\Omega$ that is square integrable (that is square integration exists/is finite)".
+This reads "continuous functions $\psi$ on the domain $\Omega$ that are square integrable (that is square integration exists/is finite) belong to this set".

 Then, we are interested in two subsets of $H^1(\Omega)$ that are defined below.